alan-turing-institute/AI-workflows/workflows/3d_very_deep_vae/README.md

 The container image defined here can be used to generate a synthetic data set, train a model and assess that model.

+The container image supports CUDA version 11.3 on the host.

 ## Building

 To build the singularity container use the build script in this directory.